Showcase 1: canopy buffering

 1. Set-up

-For this showcase we installed two MIRRA sensor nodes on top of the 35 m tall measuring tower in the Aelmoeseneieforest.
-These sensors measure the climate above the canopy, which represents the macroclimate.
-We also installed two sensor nodes on the forest floor that measure the microclimate below the canopy, which can be quite different from the macroclimate.
-We compare the difference between the mean of the sensors on top of the tower with the mean of the sensors on the forest floor.
+For this showcase we installed several MIRRA sensor nodes on the forest floor to measure the microclimate below the forest canopy, which can be quite different from the macroclimate.
+We also installed several MIRRA sensor nodes on top of the 35 m tall measuring tower in the Aelmoeseneieforest and on an open location outside the forest.
+These sensors measure the climate above the canopy or outside the forest, which represents the macroclimate.
+We compare the difference between the mean of the sensors below the forest canopy with the mean of the sensors above or outside the forest canopy.

 • Air temperatures are generally lower below the canopy, especially when the temperatures are higher (midday, sunny conditions, …)